 In all cases of ICB contract, invitations to prequalify or to bid shall be advertised in at least one newspaper of general circulation in the Borrower's country.
-The Borrower should also promptly send copies of such invitations (or the advertisement therefor) to the local representatives of the eligible source countries and the BANK.
+The Borrower should also promptly send copies of such invitations (or the advertisement therefor) to JICA.

 - One of the objectives in employing ICB is to achieve cost-minimization by promoting the competition principle to the greatest extent possible, as mentioned above.
 Advertising to the public and providing information to as many potential bidders as possible is important from this point of view. - 2.
-The advertisement should include all necessary information, such as the subject matter of the bid, contact addresses, schedules (including bidding deadline), etc. In addition, it is desirable to include in the advertisement prior to the bidding documents the fact that "the funding source related to this bidding is an ODA Loan of JBIC" in order to attract and invite as many companies as possible (that is, in order to promote the principle of competition).
-Advertising the presence of a sound funding source and eligible source countries can ensure that non-eligible companies do not submit bids.
+The advertisement should include all necessary information, such as the subject matter of the bid, contact addresses, schedules (including deadline for submission of bids), etc. In addition, it is desirable to include in the advertisement prior to the bidding documents the fact that "the funding source related to this bidding is an ODA Loan of JICA" in order to attract and invite as many companies as possible (that is, in order to promote the principle of competition).
+Advertising the presence of a sound funding source and eligible source countries can ensure that non-eligible companies do not submit bids. - The advertisement may be published by an electronic system as well as in a newspaper.